Works locally — files never leave your browser

 Draw your signature with a mouse or trackpad, or type it in a handwriting-style font, then drop it exactly where the contract needs it.
 Everything happens in your browser, so the document never leaves your device.

-Open your PDF to start Free to edit · no account · $1 only when you download
+Drop your PDF here — it opens instantly or click to choose a file · free to edit · $1 only when you download

 Free to edit